lblod/person-reconciliation-service/README.md

 ```
 version: '3.4'
 services:
-    person-reconsiliation:
+    person-reconciliation:
-        image: lblod/person-reconsiliation-service
+        image: lblod/person-reconciliation-service
         links:
           - database:database
 ```

 ## API

-### POST /reconsiliate
+### POST /reconciliate

-Reconsiliate all duplicate RRNs in the database.
+Reconciliate all duplicate RRNs in the database.

 Optional query params:
 * `dry-run` [boolean]: whether to run the execution in test mode, only calculating the master record, but not executing INSERT/DELETE queries

-### POST /reconsiliate/:rrn
+### POST /reconciliate/:rrn

-Reconsiliate the duplicates of a given RRN in the database.
+Reconciliate the duplicates of a given RRN in the database.

 Optional query params:
 * `dry-run` [boolean]: whether to run the execution in test mode, only calculating the master record, but not executing INSERT/DELETE queries